pienkowb/preserve/README.md

 ## Usage

-For the sole purpose of this example, assume we have a Rails application with a controller showing all parameters sent in a request.
+For the sole purpose of this example, let's assume we have a Rails application with a controller showing all parameters sent in a request.

 ```ruby
 class ParametersController < ApplicationController